-Geo-restriction, also known as geo-blocking, is the act of completely blocking or limiting access to internet content based on the physical location of the user.
-Geoblocking is a common tactic used by international media streaming companies to protect licensing deals.
+Geoblocking, also known as geo-restriction, is the act of completely blocking or limiting access to internet content based on the physical location of the user.
+Geo-blocking is a common tactic used by international media streaming companies to protect licensing deals.

 I am an American citizen who currently lives in Thailand.
 While I enjoy many things about the Thai culture, I admit that I still love listening to my favorite music and watching my favorite shows from back home.

 - GeoBlocking: When I open up Pandora, a popular music streaming app for which I am a paying subscriber, I receive a message telling me “Pandora is unavailable in this country…” I was blocked from listening to content I paid for because of my location in Thailand.